 Application packages are available from the contacts listed below and contain:

-- VIU Education Abroad application and self-disclosure form;
+- On-line VIU Education Abroad application and self-assessment form

 Students not currently enrolled at VIU must also submit a letter of recommendation from a biology, or equivalent, faculty member.
 After acceptance into the Field School, you will be asked to complete a VIU application form with an application fee and send a letter from your Registrar's office indicating that you are applying to VIU solely as a visiting student for the purpose of these courses.
 The letter will indicate how the program credits will be transferred back to your home institution.